 How Much Does It Cost To Train As An Aesthetic Nurse?

 As a registered nurse, you must undertake a foundation course in Botox® and dermal fillers as a minimum training requirement before you start practicing as an aesthetic nurse.
-Our Combined Foundation Botox® and Dermal Fillers course is priced at £849 +VAT and will teach you how to perform basic treatments, including upper face Botox®, nasolabial fold and marionette line fillers, and lip enhancement.
+Our Combined Foundation Botox® and Dermal Fillers Course is priced at £849 +VAT and will teach you how to perform basic treatments, including upper face Botox®, nasolabial fold and marionette line fillers, and lip enhancement.
 This fully accredited course will equip you with all the theoretical and practical knowledge you need in order to start your career as an aesthetics nurse.

 Taking an Advanced Botox® and Dermal Fillers Course (£999 +VAT) will allow you to offer a much greater range of treatments to clients, increasing your earning potential and providing a greater aesthetic nurse salary.

 The Level 7 Certificate in Injectables for Aesthetic Medicine is the new benchmark in training for Botox® and dermal fillers.
 This programme takes you through a number of online and face-to-face training modules including a portfolio of observed and practiced treatments on live cosmetic models.
 This qualification provides the optimal level of supervised hands on training and will equipping you with the highest degree of skill and experience compared with other courses.
 This qualification is currently only available to nurse prescribers, but is the highest possible qualification in injectables for aesthetic medicine and will undoubtedly prove to be a valuable asset in light of the upcoming regulatory changes driven by Health Education England.